 - Salt & pepper to taste

-- 1 teaspoon chili pepper flakes or a small fresh chili chopped (optional if you like some heat)
+- 1 teaspoon chili pepper flakes or a small fresh chili chopped (optional but recommended)

 - Set your instant pot to saute.
 Once hot, add a few drops of water and cook the onions until translucent, then add the garlic and cook for one minute longer.
 Press the KEEP WARM/CANCEL button.(This sautéing step adds a little more flavour but you can skip it if you are short on time.)